vinniciuscastro/cse340-practice-castro/notes.md

 09-22-2025 ~ Class Notes

-Request Response Lifecycle - The internet is built in Client request and Server response.
-Middleware is the middle man taking care of the request and responses to make sure requests are authenticated Middleware is essentially a chain of functions (arrow functions).
+Request Response Lifecycle - The internet is built on Client request and Server response.
+Middleware is the middleman taking care of the request and responses to make sure requests are authenticated.
+Middleware is essentially a chain of functions (arrow functions).

-Templating EJS (Embedded Javascript) This is a Templating Engine This is the way to write HTML with placeholders.
+Templating EJS (Embedded JavaScript) - This is a Templating Engine.
+This is the way to write HTML with placeholders.

 EJS Templating Engine Cheatsheet